Restrictive Early Action and Regular Decision

 - If you apply to Stanford under Restrictive Early Action and your application is deferred, you may apply to another college’s Early Decision II plan.

-You may simultaneously apply to Stanford with a decision plan of Restrictive Early Action and to the following:
+It is Stanford policy that you may simultaneously apply to Stanford with a decision plan of Restrictive Early Action and to the following:

 - the decision is non-binding; and

 - in order to be considered for the scholarship or program, the student must apply in the early round or by an early deadline.